SkAT-VG/SDT/MaxPackage/ReadMe.md

 ## Overview
-The **Sound Design Toolkit** (**SDT**) is an open-source (GPLv3) framework for ecologically-founded sound synthesis and design.
+The **Sound Design Toolkit** (**SDT**) is an open-source (GPLv3) framework for ecologically founded sound synthesis and design.
 Think of it as a virtual Foley-box!
 It can simulate various acoustic phenomena arising from solid interactions (e.g. collision, rubbing, rolling, scraping), liquids (e.g. dripping, streaming